AminaB/devops/full_devops/aws/aws-lift-shift-app-workload.md

   - name : vprofile-mc01 : with memcached.sh as user data. choose the backend security group and amazon linux
   - name : vprofile-rmq01 : with rabbitmq.sh as user data. choose the backend security group and amazon linux

-  - name : vprofile-app01 : with rabbitmq.sh as user data. choose the app security group and ubuntu os
+  - name : vprofile-app01 : with tomcat_ubuntu.sh as user data. choose the app security group and ubuntu os
 - connect to db01 using ssh (add permission to.pem)
     - ssh -i vprofile-prodd-key.pem ec2-user@98.83.154.170
     - sudo -i